-They will not simply tell you how to change a baby and what to do when they cry (and Mom isn’t available), it also prepares you for some of the other stuff (like being an awesome birthing partner) that you might go through during the birth, and long afterward.
+They will not simply tell you how to change a baby and what to do when they cry (and Mom isn’t available).
+These books will also prepare you for some of the other stuff (like being an awesome birthing partner).
+Stuff you might go through during the birth, and long afterward.

 Best Books For First Time Dads

-Let’s take a look at some of the best books available, and these are in the order that I recommend them.
+Let’s take a look at some of the best books available.
+These are in the order that I recommend them.

-This witty book will give you everything you need as a first time Dad without any sexist undertones.
-It is one of the best books for Dads to be!
+This witty book will give you everything you need as a first-time dad without any sexist undertones.
+It is one of the best pregnancy books for dads!

 That is extremely important when it comes to writing about this topic for Men.
 We are not all beer drinking, knuckle-dragging imbeciles who shy away from getting hands-on when it comes to bringing up a child.
 We’re Pregnant! the First Time Dads Pregnancy Handbook will simply give you the information you need and will let you get on and deal with it.